{{flagHref}}

 Ta-W Alloys: Features And Manufacturing

-Tantalum-tungsten alloys (Ta-W alloys) are metallic specialty materials composed mainly of tantalum (Ta) and tungsten (W).
-The most commonly used types on the market are Ta10W, which contains 10 wt% tungsten, and Ta2,5W, which contains 2.5 wt% tungsten by weight.
+Tantalum-tungsten alloys, abbreviated as Ta-W alloys, are specialised metal materials that consist mainly of tantalum (Ta) and tungsten (W).
+The most commonly used Ta-W alloys in the market are Ta10W, which has 10% by weight of tungsten, and Ta2.5W, which has 2.5% by weight of tungsten.

-• High melting point: With a melting temperature of approximately 3 080 °C, these alloys remain stable under extreme heat.
+• High melting point: Ta-W alloys have a melting temperature of about 3080°C, making them useful in extreme heat.

-• Corrosion resistance: Ta‐W alloys are highly resistant to a range of corrosive media, including wet chlorine, chlorinated water, hypochlorous acid and hydrochloric acid.
+• Excellent corrosion resistance: Ta-W alloys can withstand various corrosive substances, including wet chlorine, chlorinated water, hypochlorous acid, and hydrochloric acid.

 Property